 Above Mile Rock Beach, we found the Land’s End labyrinth.

 By the time we made it off the trail we were all hungry but couldn’t agree on a place.
-After a few failed attempts, we landed at an adorable little restaurant called Nopalito.
+There are so many amazing restaurants like a steak & seafood restaurant, Indian restaurants, and Chinese restaurants in San Francisco.
+One of our friends recently went to San Francisco for a birthday party and the host had hired a private dining room at Pier Market.
+Apparently the food was delicious and the service was excellent!
+As for us though, we landed at an adorable little restaurant called Nopalito.
 I loved the grapefruit sangria and paletas.

 We sampled every flavor: rice pudding, dark chocolate and lime.